sosandroid/PLC_clockSync_modbus/readme.md

 - The offset_seconds is applied to the target time.
 - The timezone hours are derived from the target time’s local offset, including DST.
 - The eight registers are written in one Write Multiple Registers (FC16) operation.

+## Automation
+The script can be called from a cronjob of scheduled tasks